 Figure 1.4.
 Locations of Springs in the Merritts Mill Pond Contributing Area

 In geologic terms, Jackson Blue Spring and its associated receiving waters are located within the Dougherty Karst Plain District, which lies mainly in southern Georgia but also encompasses the northern portions of Bay and Calhoun Counties, all of Jackson County, and the majority of Washington and Holmes Counties.
 In this region, the Floridan aquifer is recharged through the overlying intermediate system (where present), and ground water from it discharges to springs and rivers.
 The rate of ground water recharge is estimated at 12 to 18 inches per year in the area that supplies water to Jackson Blue Spring.
 Given the near absence of surface drainage in this area, this amount is essentially the remainder of precipitation after accounting for evapotranspiration.
-The semiconfined condition of the Floridan aquifer in the Dougherty Karst Plain allows for large amounts of local recharge, but also makes the Floridan especially vulnerable to contamination from activities occurring on the land surface.
+The semiconfined condition of the Floridan aquifer in the Dougherty Karst Plain allows for large amounts of local recharge, but also makes the Floridan especially vulnerable to contamination from activities on the land surface.

 In the karst plain region that includes Jackson Blue Spring and Merritts Mill Pond, the landforms and surface water features depend on the underlying geology.
 In general, the topographic features and internal drainage in karst regions are caused by the underground erosion and subsidence of near-surface carbonate rocks.
 Within the rock, slightly acidic rainwater causes the limestone to dissolve, and further dissolution along zones of fractured rock and bedding planes causes the development of caves and interconnected openings known as conduits.
 Ground water migrates within these zones, and springs occur where hydraulic head differences in the aquifer coincide with openings in the land surface.